shariq1989/cookbook/content/recipe/kielbasa-potatoes.md

 +++
 title = "Sheet Pan Kielbasa, Potatoes, and Peppers" date = "2021-02-15" description = "In college, my sister and I were roommates and living on a budgets.
 To make great-tasting meals we had to get creative; this was before Pinterest afterall.
 Out of our boredom and budget, this recipe was made.
 This recipe is for sheet-pan baked kielbasa, potatoes, peppers.
 It can be cooked in the oven or on the stove-top.
-Kielbasa, potatos, and peppers is the ultimate weeknight meal, especially since it is cooked all in one place and done in 30 minutes." tags = [
+Kielbasa, potatoes, and peppers is the ultimate weeknight meal, especially since it is cooked all in one place and done in 30 minutes." tags = [
     "dinner",
     "quick meal",